 Interactivity trends

-A trend of interactivity with the portal – favorites, shares and downloads – can be viewed in graphical or tabular form in the online video analytics tool, which would help you analyze the point in time at which your portal engaged the most viewers.
-Time can be days, weeks, months or years, depending on the period you select to view the analytics for.
+A trend of interactivity with the portal – favorites, shares, and downloads – can be viewed in graphical or tabular form, which can help you analyze the point in time at which your portal engaged the most viewers.
+Time can be days, weeks, months, or years, depending on the period you select to view the analytics for.

 Feedback summary

-Feedback summary represents the number of queries or concerns you received regarding the content on your portal, over time.
-You can check this data to see if the concerns decreased in number when you’ve addressed them.
+Feedback summary represents the number of queries or concerns you have received regarding the content on your portal over time.
+You can check this data to see if the concerns decreased in number when you've addressed them.

-Besides analyzing content consumption, you can also look at how your media is performing from a network standpoint with the VIDIZMO Media Quality of Experience (QoE) dashboard, or request a live demo of our video analytics.
+Besides analyzing content consumption, you can also look at how your media is performing from a network standpoint with the VIDIZMO Media Quality of Experience (QoE) dashboard.

 Media Quality of Experience (QoE) Monitoring

-Here are the 3 types of analytics you can use to measure buffering within the VIDIZMO QoE dashboard:
+Here are the main types of analytics you can use to measure performance within the VIDIZMO QoE dashboard:

-Similar to the time played metric in video analytics, the time played figure shows the consumption of the video in length of time.
-Depending on the period defined, this can be in seconds, minutes or hours.
+Similar to the time played metric in video content analytics, the time played figure in Media QoE shows the consumption of the video in length of time.
+Depending on the period defined, this can be in seconds, minutes, or hours.

 Player load time

-The average time taken to load the first frame of the video is helpful to understand how long a video generally takes to playback.
+The average time taken to load the first frame of the video is helpful in understanding how long a video generally takes to playback.
 This is shown in a bar graph and represents how long the player takes to load on an internal as well as an external network.
 You can use this information to evaluate the efficiency of your network and analyze potential problems.

 Cache hit ratio